 With its racing plate, the Dynastar Speed Master excelled in the "Giant Slalom" category.
 Here, the same ski is in a less specialized category and features the simple "Konect" plate from the Rossignol group (which owns Dynastar).
 The Konect plate is geared more towards a recreational skier.

-Having a more flexible plate does not alter the ski's intrinsic characteristics, and it retains its race-inspired qualities.
-The Speed Master stands out for the precision, stability, and edge grip that make it so awesome.
-The...
+Having a more flexible plate does not alter the ski's intrinsic characteristics, and it retains...
 Read on

-A high-performance ski, the testers loved...
+A high-performance ski, the testers loved the...
 Read on

 Atomic has made a real comeback this season.
-The Redster TR from Atomic is a ski more focused on accessibility than other skis in the “Carvers” category.
+The Atomic Redster TR is more focused on accessibility than other skis in the “Carvers” category.

-A good, high-performance, and versatile ski, the Redster TR "does its job," and deserves a place in this selection of the best skis on the market.
-It is “light underfoot,” "easy to pivot and carve," predictable, and requires little physical effort.
+A good, high-performance, and versatile ski, the Redster TR "does its job," and has earned its place in this selective group of the best skis on the market.
+It is “light underfoot,” "easy to pivot and carve," predictable,...
+Read on

 The K2's Speed Charger really lives up to its name and deserves its place among the best skis on the market.
 Last year, the model we reviewed was too short (168 cm).
 This year we tested the Speed Charger in a 175 cm, which is a much more appropriate size for this category.

-The extra length significantly improved edge grip, maximum speed, and performance in long turns, which are some of the ski’s strengths.
+The extra length significantly improved edge grip, maximum speed, and performance in long turns, which are some of the ski’s...
+Read on

 The Supershape I.Magnum from Head has been well-known for several years and is a real market success.

-The Hero Elite LT Ti from Rossignol is an excellent ski that won the "Best Performance" award in 2018 in this category, but this year it struggled with the R22 race plate.
+The Hero Elite LT Ti from Rossignol is an excellent ski that won the "Best Performance" award in 2018 in this category, but this year it struggled because of the R22 race plate.

 In fact, even though the ski's main features are the same, the testers were surprised that the ski didn’t really hold the line, which was disconcerting, and that it lacked solid edge grip.
-We think there was a problem with the model sent for review rather than a problem with the plate that should, in theory, have enhanced its performance.
+We think there was a problem...
+Read on